Dimitrios Tofalos

 Dimitrios Tofalos (Δημήτριος Τόφαλος, April 14, 1884 in Patras, Greece – November 15, 1966) was a Greek weightlifter.
 He was a member of both Gymnastiki Etaireia Patron and Panachaikos Gymnastikos syllogos, that merged in 1923 to become Panachaiki Gymnastiki Enosi.
 Arguably the greatest weightlifter of the early 20th century, he won the gold medal in the 1906 Intercalated Games, setting a world record that lasted until 1914.
 Dimitrios Tofalos Arena is named after him.

 Early years

 Tofalos' herculean strength was obvious from his childhood.
-Everybody talked about his physical abilities and for some time he was considered a child prodigy, since he survived a very serious accident.
+Everybody talked about his physical abilities, and for some time he was considered a child prodigy, since he survived a very serious accident.
 He was playing around a railway station, when a wagon came down on him and almost smashed his arm.
-He was taken to hospital where the doctors declared that his arm should be amputated.
+He was taken to the hospital, where the doctors declared that his arm should be amputated.
 Tofalos' father opposed to it and finally proved to be right.
 His son recovered, but as a result of the accident one of his arms was shorter than the other.
 His physical defect did not stop him from becoming one of the greatest Greek athletes of all time.